Tech-at-DU/BotShop-iOS/P02-Xcode-Setup/content.md

 # Import Resources for Project

-Download the Bot Shop assets that have been created for you.
-Once the download has finished, unpack the zip file and drag it into the project tree on the lefthand side or <em>Project Navigator</em>.
+Download the [Bot Shop assets](https://github.com/ellojess/bot-shop-iOS/blob/master/Bot%20Images.zip) that have been created for you.
+Once the download has finished, unpack the zip file, select all the items, and drag it into the project tree on the lefthand side or <em>Project Navigator</em>.
 Make sure that you have `Copy items if needed` and `Create Groups` selected.

 ![Add Assets Img](../assets/add_assets.png "Adding Assets")